 Kincaid Lake State Park Campground

-Open from April to the end of October, advance reservations are strongly encouraged for all campers.
+The park is open from April to the end of October, and advanced reservations are strongly encouraged for all campers.
 Bring Fido along as pets are welcomed to join you on your vacation!
 They will need to be on a leash while they are in the state park due to campground rules.
+Dogs must be attended at all times and are not allowed to visit any of the developed areas, such as the swimming pool, the miniature golf area, or any historical buildings.

-The site is gravel and you may want to pack leveling blocks.
+The sites here are gravel, and you may want to pack leveling blocks.
 Sites allow for back-in parking.
 Within the campground, you’ll find a general store that opens up in mid-April and through October that offers groceries and souvenir items.
 Catch your breath and take in a beautiful sunset from your campsite.
 Come and experience what Kentucky has to offer at Kincaid Lake State Park!

 Seasonal activities in Kincaid Lake State Park